 - Blur Amount.
 The amount of the distance between frames that the blurring occurs.
 When set to 100% the particles are blurred the entire distance they would move between the two frames.
 When set to 50%, the blurring will occur in ½ the distance.
 (When set to 0% no blurring occurs.)

-The Preferences Panel is where you set the default project settings: Stage Size (resolution), Pixel Aspect ratio, Duration, etc.:
+The Preferences “General” Panel is where you set the default project settings and other aspects of the application.

-It’s important to realize that changing the Stage Size here does NOT change the current project — it only applies when a new project is created.
+It’s important to realize that changing the Stage Size and other settings in the top part of this dialog does NOT change the current project — it only applies when a new project is created.

 The “Click in Stage to Add Emitter” option can be unchecked if you find yourself accidentally adding new emitters to the Stage by clicking.
 Note that if you uncheck this option, the only way to add an emitter to the project will be to double-click its name in the Emitter Library Browser.